CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

        }

-Coming back to out Python code we see that inside for loop we print to the screen the ``CustomCellAttributeSteppableData`` object (line ``20``) and also print `x` member of this object.
+Returning to our Python code we see that inside for loop we print to the screen the ``CustomCellAttributeSteppableData`` object (line ``20``) and also print `x` member of this object.
 Later we modify and print to the screen the `x` variable of the object and we only do it for the first cell we encounter during iteration over all cells to make output more concise (see ``break`` statement at the end of the loop)